BMILAB/movAPA/README.md

 vignette("movAPA_on_mouse_sperm_cells",package = "movAPA")
 ```
 ## Citation
-If you are using movAPA, please cite: Wenbin Ye#, Tao Liu#, Hongjuan Fu, Congting Ye, Guoli Ji*, and Xiaohui Wu*: movAPA: Modeling and visualization of dynamics of alternative polyadenylation across biological samples (under review).
+If you are using movAPA, please cite: Wenbin Ye#, Tao Liu#, Hongjuan Fu, Congting Ye, Guoli Ji*, and Xiaohui Wu*: movAPA: Modeling and visualization of dynamics of alternative polyadenylation across biological samples, Bioinformatics, 2020.